Local Linear Convergence of the Alternating Direction Method of Multipliers for Semidefinite Programming under Strict Complementarity: Introduction

 \item \textbf{Characterization of the local behavior of ADMM.} Our analysis relies on a local linearization of the fixed-point iteration \eqref{lem:error-bound:error-control-one-step}.
 In particular, when near optimum, the iterate error $\Zkpo-\Zs$ can be written as a linear transformation of $\Zk-\Zs$ plus a quadratic residual term.
 When both ND and SC hold, we prove that the linear transformation is contractive and that the linearization residual becomes negligible, directly leading to local linear convergence.

 \item \textbf{Handling cases without nondegeneracy.} When ND fails but SC holds, we first show that the several ``partial'' sequences, \eg the off-block-diagonal part of $\Zk-\Zs$, vanish at a local linear rate.
 To establish the convergence of the full sequence, we further extend the regularized backward error bound for spectrahedra~\cite[Lemma 2.3]{sturm2000siopt-error-bounds-linear-matrix-inequalities} to the (scaled) KKT system of SDP.
 This helps build a local ``conditional sharpness'' property, analogous to sharpness in LP~\cite{applegate2023mp-faster-lp-sharpness} but with an additional term related to the minimal faces of the PSD cone.
-This ``conditional sharpness'', together with the convergence of ``partial'' sequences, finally yields the R-linear rate of convergence for the ADMM iterates. \end{itemize} Notably, our proof framework differs from~\cite{han2018mor-linear-rate-admm} in that it does not rely on the metric subregularity of the KKT operator, which is intractable to verify numerically.
+This ``conditional sharpness'', together with the convergence of ``partial'' sequences, finally yields the R-linear rate of convergence for the ADMM iterates. \end{itemize} \rebuttal{ Notably, our proof framework differs from that of~\cite{han2018mor-linear-rate-admm} in that it does not directly rely on metric subregularity of the KKT operator, which is generally intractable to verify numerically.
+At the end of the paper, we also briefly discuss the relationship between our framework and several local error bounds in the ADMM literature.
+In particular, in the ADMM-for-SDP setting, we show that strict complementarity at the limiting KKT point implies a weak local error bound for the DRS operator. }

 \paragraph{Empirical contribution.} In parallel with the theoretical findings, we present extensive numerical evidence demonstrating the prevalent local linear convergence of ADMM when solving SDPs.
 To systematically analyze this phenomenon, we categorize SDP problems into four families based on whether the nondegeneracy (ND) and strict complementarity (SC) conditions hold or fail.
 A representative subset of our numerical results is shown in \cref{fig:intro}, where ADMM consistently enters a linear convergence regime across all four cases.
 The full set of numerical experiments is detailed in \cref{sec:exp}, covering a broad range of SDP instances.
 Our test suite includes standard benchmark datasets~\cite{abor1999dataset-dimacs,mittelmann2006dataset-sparse-sdp-problems} as well as newly generated SDP problems in real-world applications~\cite{han2025arxiv-xm,yang2022pami-outlier-robust-geometric-perception}.
 These instances span classical MAXCUT-style SDPs and more challenging problems from the moment-SOS relaxations with finite convergence~\cite{lasserre2001siopt-global,wang2023arxiv-manisdp}.
 All the SDP problems are available at \url{https://github.com/ComputationalRobotics/admmsdp-linearconv}.